Inflation to hit ‘astronomical’ 15% next year as households face £3,600 energy bills

 Bank of England expected to hike interest rates by 0.5% to tame out-of-control price rises fuelled by Russia’s war in Ukraine

-Inflation could spike to “astronomical” levels as high as 15 per cent early next year and remain higher for longer than previously thought, experts have warned, ahead of the Bank of England’s latest report on the UK economy.
+Millions of Britons face a double blow to living standards as the Bank of England looks set to announce the biggest interest-rate hike in almost three decades while economists warn inflation could hit an “astronomical” 15 per cent.

-The dire economic forecasts come as the Bank prepares to hike interest rates tomorrow in a bid to tame out-of-control inflation while sky-high gas prices threaten to push average energy bills above £3,600 a year by early 2023.
+A new surge in gas prices means average energy bills are now on course to surpass £3,600 a year by early 2023 giving the Bank a major headache as it tries to tame out-of-control inflation without pushing the country into a deep recession.

 A majority of analysts now expect the Bank’s Monetary Policy Committee to vote on Thursday for 0.5 percentage point increase in the Bank’s base rate to 1.75 per cent.
+That would mark the largest increase since Ken Clarke was chancellor in 1995.

-Consumers face a double-fronted assault on their living standards, with a rate hike making mortgage borrowing more expensive for millions of homeowners while prices for essential goods like energy and food rise much faster than wages.
+A rate hike will make mortgage borrowing more expensive for millions of homeowners while prices for essential goods like energy and food also rise much faster than wages.

 The Resolution Foundation, a think tank focused on living standards, said it was now “plausible” that inflation could rise to 15 per cent - the highest level since 1980.